About Nicola

 Nicola practised as a solicitor in Huddersfield, Dewsbury, and Wilmslow.

-She now lives in Derbyshire, after upping sticks and leaving West Yorkshire to live with her long-term partner.
+She now calls Derbyshire home, after upping sticks and leaving West Yorkshire to be with her long-term partner.

-She describes herself at school as a goody-two-shoes – that annoying child who always stuck her hand up in class to show she had finished first.
-Her studious nature made her a natural fit for working in the law, until that day when she decided she had had enough.
-Writing is a way for her more playful nature to exert itself.
+It may be fair to categorise her school-aged self as a goody-two-shoes; that annoying child who always stuck her hand up in class to show she had finished first.
+Her studious ways made her a natural fit for working in the law until that day when she decided she had had enough.
+Writing allows her more playful nature to exert itself.

-When her partner was asked to sum her up in one word, he thought about it for two seconds and agreed– annoying!
+When someone asked her partner to sum her up in one word, he thought about it for two seconds and agreed –annoying!
 She says that sounds like a great title for her next book.

-In life she has learned that people see what they want to see, good does not always prevail, and happiness lies in the simplest of things.
-The interesting and chaotic people she has met along the way have given her plenty of fodder for her new career in writing.
+The journey to where she is now has shown her that people see what they want to see, good does not always prevail, and happiness lies in the simplest of things.
+The interesting and chaotic characters she has encountered along the way have given her plenty of fodder for her new writing career.

 And her plan?
 Well, that’s the problem.
 She has never really had one.
 She has been in the habit of standing still and letting the cosmos spin around her.
 Peacock on the Moon is her way of metaphorically sticking a leg out to see who falls over.
 If anyone notices, she might stick the other leg out too.